 Join us at the Van Allen House, 3 Franklin Ave., Oakland, N. J. for our upcoming Presidents' Day event in February 18th from 1 PM to 4 PM.
 See our newest donation of a doll collection including George & Martha Washington dolls.

 Oakland's Van Allen House, 3 Franklin Ave.
 New Jersey

 BTW: George Washington Slept Here - REALLY!

-Renovations of the Van Allen House are nearly complete and we hope to be opening to the public this fall of 2023.
-E-mail us at firstname.lastname@example.org to find out the actual opening date.
+Renovations of the Van Allen House are now complete and we will hopefully be celebrating Presidents' Day on Sunday February 18th 1 - 4 PM.
+E-mail us at email@example.com.
 You'll be thrilled!

 During the year we offer opportunities for people to visit the Van

 Allen House and experience local life as it was in the 18th & 19th Centuries on a farm settlement in northern New Jersey.
 The Lenni-Lenape Indians are known to have used the path which followed the Ramapo River Valley north and south, and has now become an interstate roadway, Route 202, which goes from Maine south into Maryland and beyond.
 Copies of letters George Washington wrote at the House are available there during open-houses when they recommence.
 Please check our events page to see when the house will be open.
 The site also has a building from 1902, built by Edward Page, one of the industrialists who settled along Rt.
 202 to develop agriculture for the growing cities of Northern New Jersey, such as Paterson or Newark.
 The building has been reduced to its foundation, but will hopefully be restored in the next year or so.

 Watch for open-house signs in front of the Van Allen House, usually the 3rd or 4th Sunday of the month.
 The roof restoration is done.
 Interior repairs will be starting up again soon.
 Photos are pending.